-Sporangia further produce a diploid mother cell.
+Sporangia further produces a diploid mother cell.
 These are also known as the sporocytes

-This is the complete summary of the alteration of generation, and the role of prothallus in it.
-This cycle continues to main the population of the plant and to ensure its survival even during harsh conditions.
-Alteration of generation is also known by the name of metagenesis and heterogenesis.
+This is the complete summary of the alternation of generation, and the role of prothallus in it.
+This cycle continues to maintain the population of the plant and to ensure its survival even during harsh conditions.
+Alternation of generation is also known by the name of metagenesis and heterogenesis.

 There are the following examples of an organism that gas prothallium